Carreau/phd-dissertation/parts/part4.rst

 and the contact angle is defined as the angle between the lipid bilayer, imaging the actin-layer corresponds to the angle between the inner surfaces of the two actin networks present on each liposome.

 Thus in order to determine the geometrical parameters of the doublets we need to also model the actin shell.
 As the liposomes in contact are two spherical caps the uniform actin layer will also form two spherical caps with a given thickness.
 The total image is thus the union of two spherical caps blurred by the point spread function of the microscope.
-This can be seen on :num:`figure #mproj1`.
+This can be seen on :num:`figure
+#mproj1`.
+We can see on this image that the doublet is here lying on the
+chamber surface.
+We checked in this case that the contact surface between the chamber and the doublet did not change during experiments.

 (The figures shows tha the doublet is attached to the surface.
 You might want to discuss this?)

 .. _mproj1:
 .. figure:: /figs/max_proj_340A.png
     :width: 80%

     Maximum projection along X,Y and Z of recorded stacks, green channel actin.
-    One can see that the liposomes doublets are stuck to the surface of the observation chamber.
-(THIS IMAGE IS HARD TO INTERPRETE.
-ADD AN ARROW TO THE FLAT SURFACE SHOWING THE ATTACHEMENT.
+    One can see that the liposomes doublets are lying on  to the surface of the observation chamber (arrows).

 As the contraction of the doublets is rapid, and the recorded 3D stacks contain a large number of frames, it is crucial to be able to compute the model and the correlation in a reasonable time (less than the hour per images).
-To achieve this besides calculating the model as efficiently as possible one can replace the exact calculation of two spherical cap and the point spread function of the microscope by the union and subtraction of precalcualted spheres followed by a 3D numerical Gaussian blur.
+To achieve this besides calculating the model as efficiently as possible one can replace the exact calculation of two spherical cap and the point spread function of the microscope by the union and subtraction of pre calculated spheres followed by a 3D numerical Gaussian blur.

 .. figure:: /figs/3dblur.png